fogame234/thefogameproject/README.md

 ### ToDos/Planned Features

 * Mobile viewing enhancements
-* Move social icons out of menu to below description on mobile
+* ~~Move social icons out of menu to below description on mobile~~
+* Add ctf write-up links to page
+* Create actual ctf write-up

+### Completed

+* Added CTF Write-ups button
+* Removed PGP key button and moved it to be a download link only\
+* Updated url ID for crypto link

 ### Copyright and license